Troubleshoots equipment and identifies and solves problems.

 Technical Knowledge or Skills:

-Communicate effectively in English both orally and in writing required.
+Communicate effectively in English both orally and in writing.

-Attention to detail; perform within deadlines; reading; confidentiality; handle ambiguity and exert informal authority; and manage multiple competing priorities required.
+Attention to detail; perform within deadlines; reading; confidentiality; handle ambiguity and exert informal authority; and manage multiple competing priorities.

 Working Conditions and Physical Requirements:Â